jackharris-personal/JNBT-Java/README.md

 ## Specification

+JNBT implements the majority of the notichan NBT specification, the first byte of an entry will specify the type, this will be followed by the key length with the key length being an encoded short value stored in 2 bytes.
+Following this one of two cases will be true, for those tags with fixed length payloads the payload will follow, for those values with dynamic payload sizes the payload length will follow, followed by the payload itself.

+JNBT tags do not require a key and can be key-less (this is forced when an item is stored in a nameless-list) for our fixed payload length tags we can calculate the total size in bytes with the following function. (you can consider this the minimum total size)

+### Fixed size payloads

+* ByteTag
+* ShortTag
+* IntegerTag
+* LongTag
+* FloatTag
+* DoubleTag

+### Dynamic size payloads

+* ByteArrayTag
+* StringTag
+* CompoundTag
+* IntegerArrayTag
+* FloatArrayTag

 | ID : 1  (ByteTag)          |        |            |             |         |         |
 |----------------------------|--------|------------|-------------|---------|---------|
 | Size (bytes)               | 1      | 2 (short)  | ? (dynamic) | 1       |